-The student has until the end of the course to achieve a 75% in order to meet Level objectives.
+The student has until the end of the course to achieve a 75% in order to meet Level outcomes and course objectives.
 Any student who does not achieve a 75% upon completion of a course of study cannot be advanced to the next Level.
-The student at this time will be terminated from curriculum.
+The student at this time will be terminated from the program.